-OVERVIEW: Carnegie Corporation takes a holistic approach to education with its STEM grantmaking.
-The foundation wants to affect both the K-12 and higher education systems by making STEM-related disciplines more appealing to all students.
+OVERVIEW: The Carnegie Corporation of New York (CCNY) seeks to affect both the K-12 and higher education systems by making STEM-related disciplines more appealing to all students.
 It also aims to increase the number of STEM teachers in America's K-12 classrooms.

 IP TAKE: Carnegie wants to raise an army of STEM teachers from the ranks of college students majoring in science and technology fields.
 Although Carnegie does not have grantmaking program completely dedicated to STEM projects in higher education, if you're thinking about higher education as a means of systemic change in education from childhood on, your agenda is Carnegie's agenda.

-One of Carnegie’s biggest forays into STEM is its support of the 100Kin10 initiative.
-100Kin10 is a multi-partner effort, launched in 2011, to address the shortage of K-12 teachers in STEM subjects.
-By encouraging more college students to study STEM-related disciplines and bring that knowledge to K-12 classrooms across the country, the initiative hopes to train 100,000 science, mathematics, and technology teachers by 2021.
-This campaign also hopes to retain more high-quality STEM teachers.
+A significant amount of Carnegie’s STEM funding is a result of its support of the 100Kin10 network.
+Co-founded in 2011 by then-Carnegie-program-officer Talia Milgrom-Elcott, 100Kin10 seeks to address the shortage of STEM teachers and improve STEM learning.
+By encouraging more college students to study STEM-related disciplines and bring that knowledge to K-12 classrooms across the country, the initiative hopes to train 100,000 high-quality science, mathematics, and technology teachers by 2021 and do a better job of retaining them.
 Partners in the 100Kin10 initiative include colleges and universities, museums, foundations, non-profit organizations, and teacher recruitment organizations such as Teach for America.

-If your project is not U.S.-based, keep in mind that Carnegie support is only able to offer support “for a small percent of funding to be granted to nonprofit organizations based in countries that are, or have been, members of the British Commonwealth.”
+New grantseekers should review the eligibility criteria under the How to Apply section before sending letters of inquiry (accepted year-round).
+It is important to note, however, that the foundation does “not seek” and “rarely fund[s] unsolicited grant applications.”
+For international projects, grantseekers should keep in mind that Carnegie is only able to offer support “for a small percent of funding to be granted to nonprofit organizations based in countries that are, or have been, members of the British Commonwealth.”